 Oil Painting Level 2

-If you are looking to further advance your understanding of working with oil painting this is the course for you!
-Whether you work representationally or abstract, this course will help you build on your existing skills and explore avenues of diverse techniques in oil painting...
+Join Oil Painting Level 2 and further advance your understanding of working with oil paint.
+Whether you work representationally or abstract, this course will build on your existing skills and explore avenues of diverse techniques in oil painting.

 - The sequence of Painting – using the dark to light method